-If this type of harm has been done to you or a loved one in a nursing home, document your injuries clearly and immediately reach out to a Marion nursing home abuse & neglect attorney.
+If this type of harm has been done to you or a loved one in a nursing home, document your injuries clearly and immediately reach out to a nursing home abuse & neglect attorney in Marion, TN.
 Even if you only have a suspicion that your loved one is the victim of abuse, that should be enough reason to start the legal process.
 If you choose not to do so, the abuse could continue and cause death.

 Some consequences of physical abuse in nursing homes are:

 - Broken bones

 - Internal injuries